8 DIY Outdoor Shower Ideas & Plans

 This guide is focused on providing you with DIY outdoor shower ideas — some practical and some aspirational — as well as instructions on how to bring your desired aesthetic to life.

-Installing a curtain rod to enclose your outdoor shower is a low-fuss, low cost way to create privacy.
-To keep things looking cohesive, you’ll want to match the finish of your curtain rod, shower head, as well as the color and pattern of your shower curtain.
+Installing a curtain rod to enclose your outdoor shower is a low fuss, low cost way to create privacy.
+To keep things looking cohesive, you’ll want to match the finish of your curtain rod and shower head, as well as the color and pattern of your shower curtain.
 To this end, consider choosing your shower curtain first since it will be making the biggest statement in your outdoor shower.

-An outdoor shower that uses a surfboard as a backsplash isn’t precisely predictable, but that’s what makes it great.
+A DIY outdoor shower idea that uses a surfboard as a backsplash isn’t precisely predictable, but that’s what makes it great.
 Depending on the vibe you want to create, you can choose a true surfboard or simply use wood cut into the shape of a surfboard for a more subtle suggestion.
-Brooke from the blog, Nesting With Grace, documents how her contractor built her surf-inspired outdoor shower so although this example is not a DIY project per se, you do get a good sense of the process.
+Brooke, from the blog Nesting With Grace, documents how her contractor built her surf-inspired outdoor shower so, although this example is not a DIY project per se, you do get a good sense of the process.

 DIY outdoor shower plans don’t get any more simple than a completely open-air style.
 All you need is to mount a shower head to your wall or purchase a freestanding fixture and you’re good to go.
 If you opt for this plan, you’ll still want your space to feel purposeful, so focus your remaining efforts on surrounding your outdoor shower with plants, a walkway, or stylish seating.